gavinmcfarland/flex-gap-polyfill/README.md

 - Works well with responsive design
 - Gutters don't have to be even numbers
 - Style borders and padding as normal
-- Partial support for percentages (Tempermental)
+- Partial support for percentages (tempermental)

 ## Setup